staabm/staabm.github.io/_posts/2023-05-10-how-to-debug-slow-rector-projects.md

 ## How to find out why Rector is slow on your project?

-_Requires Rector 0.16.1 or higher - not yet released_
+_Requires Rector 0.16.1 or later - not yet released_

 First we need a single run across the whole project which collects some useful information we can later look into: